Gail Berman: Career

-Berman served as executive producer on both Buffy the Vampire Slayer and its spin-off Angel, and was reported to be involved with the reboot of Buffy being developed in 2018.
+Berman served as executive producer on both Buffy the Vampire Slayer and its spin-off Angel, and was reported to be involved with the sequel of Buffy being developed.

 Berman became president of Paramount Pictures in March 2005 and was responsible for the studio's annual slate of films, including the acquisition of literary properties, development, budgeting, casting, and the production of motion pictures for Paramount Pictures, MTV Films and Nickelodeon Movies.
 She left Paramount in January 2007.

 Prior to founding The Jackal Group in 2014, Berman spent seven years as the co-founder and co-owner of the media company BermanBraun with Lloyd Braun, which was an innovator in the digital arena, creating and operating successful online brands.
 The company's properties have included reality and scripted programs as well as live-action and animated projects; the most notable program that was produced by the company would be the game show Duel, which aired on ABC between December 2007 and July 2008.
 In February 2014, Braun became the sole owner of BermanBraun, renaming the company Whalerock Industries.

 Before BermanBraun, Berman was the first and only female executive to hold the top posts at both a major film studio and television network.

 In June 2018, she was named co-president of the Producers Guild of America, alongside Lucy Fisher.

 In 2019, Fox Corporation and Berman's Jackal Group announced their partnership on a new production venture called SideCar, described as a content development accelerator.
 Fox will be the sole owner of all series that originate under the SideCar banner.
 The accelerator's development slate includes Mr. Black, the animated comedy Saloon, and the drama The Perfect Couple.
 In October 2020, Berman signed on to executive produce the streaming series Wednesday.